cloudflare/workerd/npm/workers-types/README.md

 - `@cloudflare/workers-types/2022-08-04`

+  This entrypoint exposes the runtime types for a compatibility date between `2022-08-04` and `2022-10-31`.

+- `@cloudflare/workers-types/2022-10-31`

+  This entrypoint exposes the runtime types for a compatibility date between `2022-10-31` and `2022-11-30`.

+- `@cloudflare/workers-types/2022-11-30`

-  This entrypoint exposes the runtime types for a compatibility date after `2022-08-04`.
+  This entrypoint exposes the runtime types for a compatibility date after `2022-11-30`.

 - `@cloudflare/workers-types/experimental`